-From those Saturday night Jager bombs to a humble cup of tea, caffeine can be found in a huge range of commonly consumed beverages (and foods), and it’s no secret that it delivers a sometimes much-needed energy hit.
-Not as common knowledge however, is the way you could be using this chemical compound to enhance your athletic performance…
+From Saturday night Jager bombs to a humble cup of tea, caffeine can be found in a huge range of commonly consumed beverages (and foods), and it’s no secret that it delivers a sometimes much-needed energy hit.
+Not as common knowledge, however, is the way you could be using this chemical compound to enhance your athletic performance…

 Over recent years, caffeine has been shown to enhance athletic performance, with the bulk of these benefits thought to be due to its effect on the central nervous system, particularly, the reduced perception of effort and enhanced motor unit recruitment.

-Dose IS important
+Dose IS Important

 Essentially, athletes should aim to find the lowest possible dose that is effective for them personally and that will minimise their risk of negative side effects such as increased heart rate, tremors and headaches.

 Caffeine is rapidly absorbed and slow to be broken down.
 It reaches peak blood concentration at around the one-hour mark and remains steady for around 3-4 hours.
 So, it would seem sensible for an athlete to have an appropriate dose of caffeine relevant to their body weight, around an hour before their event or training session.
-That being said lets looks at some practical prerace caffeine sources…
+That being said let’s look at some practical prerace caffeine sources…

 When most of us think of caffeine our first thought is probably the

 So if you’re looking to fine-tune your performance and hit that target range of 1-3mg/kg (i.e. about 70-210mg for the average 70kg person), then relying on your local café to provide you with a consistent caffeine hit is a bit of a gamble.

-Of course there are other well-known sources of caffeine such as energy drinks and cola-containing beverages, which have also been looked at and shown to provide performance benefits.
+Of course, there are other well-known sources of caffeine such as energy drinks and cola-containing beverages, which have also been looked at and shown to provide performance benefits.
 These types of beverages generally contain well-moderated and specified amounts of caffeine, making it easier to get a very specific amount of caffeine prior to your workout.
 Although, chugging a bottle of de-fizzed coke before each training session presents its own nutritional problems…

-Another alternative that has gained recent popularity however, is the increasing range of caffeinated gums on the market.
+Another alternative that has gained recent popularity, however, is the increasing range of caffeinated gums on the market.
 These are a super practical and effective way to get in that pre-workout caffeine without the additional ingredients that may contribute unwanted calories or gastrointestinal symptoms.

 Overall, it is widely accepted that low-dose caffeine consumption provides a benefit to performance across a range of different types of exercise.
-It is important however, to consider a variety of factors including, your personal tolerance of caffeine, as well as dosage and timing of ingestion to get the best results!
+It is important, however, to consider a variety of factors including, your personal tolerance of caffeine, as well as dosage and timing of ingestion to get the best results!